simonjoom/react-mobx-start-kit/README.md

 │           ├── index.js     # Route definitions and async split points
             ├── Home.css     # some css
-            ├── Home.js      # The view for the component of this route
+            ├── Home.js      # The view for the component of this route │        └── Root            # Fractal route
+│           ├── index.js     # Route definitions and async split points
+            ├── Root.js      # View of Root --> we added a debugger at the end of it to see the mobx-stores variable change
 ```